Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Introduction

-An appealing feature of Cram\'{e}r-von Mises type tests is detection Pitman local directional alternatives converging to the null with the parametric rate $n^{-1/2}$, where $n$ is the sample size.
-This contrasts with detection results for Box-Pierce\ type tests as in Hong (1996) or Paparodotis (2000) who both consider slower rates of convergence for local alternatives defined through the spectral density function.
-Such a finding suggests that Cram\'{e}r-von Mises tests are more powerful than Box-Pierce ones.
-One of the contributions of the present paper is to deliver an opposite conclusion for a new class of alternatives defined through the autocovariance function.
-The new class of alternatives formalizes the idea that small autocorrelation coefficients, say of order $\rho_{n}$, can be detected provided that there are enough of them regrouped at reasonably small lags.
-An important finding of the paper is that detection is still possible for very small $\rho_{n}=o\left( n^{-1/2}\right) $.
-The intuition is as follows.
-As seen from Hong (1996), Shao (2011b) and Xiao and Wu (2011), the critical region of the Box-Pierce test of order $p_{n}\rightarrow\infty$ is
+An appealing feature of Cram\'{e}r-von Mises type of tests is the ability to detect Pitman local directional alternatives converging to the null with the parametric rate $n^{-1/2}$.
+This contrasts with detection results for Box-Pierce\ type test by Hong (1996) which is only consistent under slower rates of convergence for local alternatives defined through the spectral density function.
+The conclusions of Hong (1996) suggest that Cram\'{e}r-von Mises tests are more powerful than Box-Pierce tests.
+One of the contributions of the present paper is to point out that this ranking of two types of tests is not universal and there exist classes of alternatives against which Box-Pierce tests are more powerful than Cram\'{e}r-von Mises tests.